zeldigas/text2confl/docs/contribution/table-width.md

 That gives us the following steps to identify parameters for table and columns:

-1. Check width mode - wide or narrow - by checking page attribute `property-content_appearance_published`.
+1. Check width mode - wide or narrow - by checking page attribute `property-content-appearance-published`.
 If it is set to `full-width`, then we are in wide mode.
 If attribute is missing or has different value, we are in narrow mode.

    This will give us base width for table - either `1800` or `760` when no custom width is set.